srnas/dftb-pucker-corrections/README.md

 A sample input file for PLUMED is also provided.

-Implementation have been made by Alejandro Gil-Ley and Vojtech Mlynsky.
+Implementation have been made by Alejandro Gil-Ley, Vojtech Mlynsky, and Giovanni Bussi

 USE AT YOUR OWN RISK!